 Laura Arrington Dance is a San Francisco based experimental performance group.
 The work queers notions of the performing body; pushing physical, emotional, and psychic states of being.
-Often honing in on how the body relates to gender and sexuality, the work tends to be subversively political and accidently hilarious.
 My interest resides in the space between representation and experience; riding the line between authenticity and the artificial.